naugtur/npm-audit-resolver/README.md

-# npm audit resolver
-*Now with yarn support too*
+A tool for building a responsible but practical supply chain security practice.

 `npm audit` is great. `npm audit fix` is also there if you didn't know.
-But sometimes you need to manage your security and make decisions about the dependencies you use.
+But not everything can be fixed right away and you need to manage your security and make decisions about the dependencies you use.

+> I built audit-resolver after a few weeks of trying to run audit as a step in CI and failing each time there's a vulnerability.
+There were just too many irrelevant or unfixed ones and my team needed a way to manage the situation.

-This tool creates a `audit-resolve.json` file in your app and interactively helps you manage security of your dependencies.
+Audit resolver creates a `audit-resolve.json` file in your app and interactively helps you manage security of your dependencies.
+You can decide what to ignore and for how long, or track what's been fixed before.
+The `audit-resolve.json` file sits in the repository and you can see who decided to ignore what and when.

 *This package is meant for early adopters.
 Anything can change, but my team uses it for maintaining over 20 apps so there's likely to be a migration path.*

 I'm working on getting it built into npm.
 See [the RFC](https://github.com/npm/rfcs/pull/18)
+I'm participating in [Package Vulnerability Management & Reporting Collaboration Space](https://github.com/openjs-foundation/pkg-vuln-collab-space) where I intend to donate parts of the audit-resolver's core.

+## 👷 🚧

+npm7 has introduced significant changes to the audit output.
+Support for that is in a release candidate for v3.
+You can try it out by installing `npm-audit-resolver@next`
 ## Install

-Requires npm v6.1.0+ installed alongside
+Requires npm v6.1.0+ or yarn installed alongside

 ```
 npm install -g npm-audit-resolver